 Typical problem #6: making it too complicated

-ISO 9001 does not need to be complicated: the easier the ISO 9001 documentation is to follow and understand, the better the resulting QMS.
+ISO 9001 does not need to be complicated: the easier the documentation is to follow and understand, the better the resulting QMS.
 There are countless possible causes for overly complicated and bureaucratic Quality Management Systems.
 This includes the problems mentioned above, along with inflexible auditors, bad examples, bad documentation templates and bad training.

 Implementing ISO 9001 internally as opposed to hiring a consultant is cheaper and will result in a more efficient QMS.
-We recommend appointing an ISO 9001 Management Representative who is a manager within the company, with sufficient authority to make the required changes.
-The representative must then be trained in all aspects of the 9001 Standard (there are lots of excellent public and online courses available) and be given the resources needed to purchase a set of documentation templates.
+We recommend appointing a Management Representative who is a manager within the company, with sufficient authority to make the required changes.
+The representative must then be trained in all aspects of the 9001 Standard (there are lots of excellent public and online courses available) and given the resources needed to purchase a set of documentation templates.
 Finally, it is important to ensure all functions in the company allocate enough time to work with the representative.